AmalKhalil/berlin-bears/2_Requirements.md

 - `Volatility`: **Level 2/5**.
 A given user story will be minimally changing.
 However new stories may be added.
 - `Uncertainty`: **Level 4/5**.
 Various risk factors need to be considered. (more elaboration is in the `Solution Section`).
 We expect a considerable reduction after some iterations.
-- `Complexity: **Level 4/5**.
+- `Complexity`: **Level 4/5**.
 The system is integrated with another solution.
 Changes in the original solution may be reflected on the proposed extension
 - `Ambiguity`: **Level 1/5**.
 Requirements can be easily understood and improved based on closed feedback.

 # Functional Requirements
+## List of Actors

+Generally speaking, the engagement model should provide support to the following categories:
+> (1) Clients
+> (2) Cli
+> (3) Cli
+> (4) Cli

+1. University Student
+2. Working Mother
+3. Fitness Instructor
+4. Local Elementary Classroom Teacher
+5. Social media influencer
+6. Busy Worker
+7. User with special dietary requirements
+8. Healthcare Professional
+9. Investor
+10. Transactional Customer
+11. Medical Provider
+12. Dietitian
 ## User Stories
 <br>
 1. As <ins>a busy university student</ins>, I want to order a healthy meal anytime, so that I focus on my study